Consolidation of the Cuban Revolution: Declining relations with Latin America

-By 1962, Cuba's economy was in steep decline, a result of poor economic management and low productivity coupled with the U.S. trade embargo.
-Food shortages led to rationing, resulting in protests in Cárdenas.
+1962: "Year of Planning"

+Economic decline

+Historian Jorge I. Domínguez claims that throughout 1960 to 1962, there was no discussion within the Cuban government about altering the four year economic plan for accelerated industrialization.
+It wasn't until after the sharp decline in sugar production during the 1962 harvest, that ministers began recognizing the plan's failure, and began considering reform.
+In March 1962, Guevara admitted in a speech that the economic plan was a failure, specifically stating it was "an absurd plan, disconnected from reality, with absurd goals and imaginary resources."

+Scholar Richard Legé Harris has contested that the demise of the economic plan was the result of a lack of machinery which was typically imported from the United States, but was prevented from being imported due to the embargo, as well as a lack of educated technicians.

+The failure of the industrialization plan had immediate impacts by 1962.
+In that year, Cuba introduced a rationing system for food, and froze prices.
+A new currency was also introduced, which tangentially made all financial savings in the old currency worthless overnight.

+Escalante affair

+The economic decline and food rationing in Cuba resulted in protests in Cárdenas.
 Security reports indicated that many Cubans associated austerity with the "Old Communists" of the PSP, while Castro considered a number of them – namely Aníbal Escalante and Blas Roca – unduly loyal to Moscow.
 In March 1962 Castro removed the most prominent "Old Communists" from office, labelling them "sectarian".
 On a personal level, Castro was increasingly lonely, and his relations with Che Guevara became strained as the latter became increasingly anti-Soviet and pro-Chinese.

 On 26 March 1962, the IRO became the United Party of the Cuban Socialist Revolution (PURSC) which, in turn, became the modern Communist Party of Cuba on 3 October 1965, with Castro as First Secretary.
 Castro remained the ruler of Cuba, first as Prime Minister and, from 1976, as President, until his retirement on February 20, 2008.
 His brother Raúl officially replaced him as president later that same month.